PixelsCamp/docs/SPEAKERS.md

 If possible, do let your volunteer know about your microphone choice in advance.

+### What kind of video projectors can I expect?

+You can find professional video projectors in all stages, they all use the 16:9 ratio and they accept digital video input using an HDMI connector.

+If your laptop doesn't have an HDMI port, then, for security, you should bring an adapter with you.

+We will provide video adapters to speakers if they don't have one, but it will be on a best-effort, first-come-first-served basis.

 ### Anything else regarding my talk?

 Yes, at least three things.